 Synonymy: Cyclanthales Martius, Roxburghiales Martius, Stemonales Doweld, Triuridales J. D. Hooker, Velloziales Reveal

 VELLOZIACEAE J. Agardh, nom. cons.
 Back to Pandanales

-Xeromorphic; roots with vessel elements with simple perforation plates, band of fibres in cortex; vessels in stem and leaf; stem cortex divided into three zones by bundles of fibres or fibrous sheath; phloem in at least smaller bundles in two abaxial-lateral strands; sieve tube plastids in the stem 1³ µm across; cortex in three zones; stomata brachyparacytic; leaves persistent; inflorescences axillary; flowers large; A borne in mouth of "hypanthium"; pollen grains bi- or tricellular; ovary inferior, placentae bifid, stalked-capitate, style long; ovules many/carpel, parietal tissue none; fruit dehiscing down sides, loculicidal; endosperm with starch.
+Xeromorphic; roots with vessel elements with simple perforation plates, band of fibres in cortex; vessels in stem and leaf; stem cortex divided into three zones by bundles of fibres or fibrous sheath; phloem in at least smaller bundles in two abaxial-lateral strands; sieve tube plastids in the stem 1³ µm across; cortex in three zones; stomata brachyparacytic; leaves persistent; inflorescences axillary; flowers large; A borne in mouth of "hypanthium"; pollen grains bi- or tricellular; ovary inferior, placentae bifid, stalked-capitate, style long; ovules many/carpel, parietal tissue none; fruit dehiscing laterally, loculicidal; endosperm with starch.

 5[list]/240.
 South America and Africa-Madagascar to Arabia, China.